catalyzeio/paas-cli-reference/source/baas/api-reference/acls/retrieve-an-entitys-acl-for-a-core-model.md

+---
+title: Retrieve an entity's ACL for a core model
+---

-## Retrieve an entity's ACL for a core model
+# Retrieve an entity's ACL for a core model

 ```javascript
 var request = new XMLHttpRequest();